Pershing Square Capital Management: Investment history

 Pershing Square has launched activist campaigns against McDonald's, Wendy's, and Herbalife.

 In 2005, Pershing Square bought a significant share in fast food chain Wendy's International and successfully pressured them to sell off its Tim Horton's donut chain.
-Wendy's spun off the Canadian restaurant donut chain through an IPO in 2006 and raised $670 million for Wendy's investors.
+Wendy's spun off the Canadian restaurant restaurant chain through an IPO in 2006 and raised $670 million for Wendy's investors.
 After Ackman sold his shares at a substantial profit after a dispute over executive succession, the stock price collapsed, raising criticism that the sale of Wendy's fastest growing unit left the company in a weaker market position.
 Ackman blamed the poor performance on their new CEO.

 In December 2007, his funds owned a 10% stake in Target Corporation, valued at $4.2 billion through the purchase of stock and derivatives.
 By 2009, their Target holdings had been reduced to 7.8%.
 In December 2010, his funds held a 38% stake in Borders and on December 6, 2010, Ackman indicated he would finance a buyout of Barnes & Noble for $900 million.

 On January 9, 2009, the fund disclosed a 7.4% ownership stake in General Growth Properties (GGP) according to documents filed with the SEC, becoming the second-largest shareholder behind Brookfield Asset Management.
 The fund was betting on the company going bankrupt in such a way as to leave its shareholders intact.
 In November 2010, Pershing Square helped the company emerge from Chapter 11 bankruptcy protection.
 In August 2012 the fund held beneficial ownership of 7.7 percent of GGP's stock.
 General Growth Partners repurchased Pershing Square's remaining stake in February 2014.

 In 2010, Pershing Square reported having taken large ownership stakes in JCPenney and Canadian Pacific Railway.

 In July 2012, Ackman acknowledged to CNBC he had acquired shares in Procter & Gamble worth approximately $1.8 billion, a 1% stake in the company, with the idea of taking an activist role within the corporation.
 Pershing Square later reduced its stake in Procter & Gamble, which was valued at around $60 million by the end of 2013.

 In December 2012, Pershing Square launched a new closed-end fund called Pershing Square Holdings (PSH), which raised $3 billion in an October 2014 IPO on Amsterdam's Euronext stock market.
 As a closed-end fund valued at $6.7 billion, PSH was designed as a permanent capital vehicle from which investors would not be able to directly withdraw funds.
 PSH reported 17.1% in returns since inception (December 2012–November 2017) under Ackman's management, 80% below the S&P 500.